DangTrung1212/historty-quiz/memory-bank/progress.md

 - Prioritizing visual appeal and romantic theme
 - Focusing on creating engaging reward content
 - Maintaining good performance while enhancing visuals
+- **Message Format**: Shifted from an image-based birthday message to a text-based one within `PageTurningCard`.
+- **Responsive Strategy**: Adopted distinct mobile vs. desktop layouts/animations for `PageTurningCard`.
+- **Theming**: Extended the romantic/celebratory theme to the landing page.
+- **Data Quality**: Added a step to review and handle potentially problematic table-based questions.